arsalen-hagui/proof-of-authority/README.md

 - You must BACKUP your key file!
 Without the key, it's impossible to access account funds!
 - You must REMEMBER your password!
 Without the password, it's impossible to decrypt the key!

-testnet$ geth --datadir node2/ account new
+~/testnet$ geth --datadir node2/ account new
 INFO [09-23|15:53:40.341] Maximum peer count                       ETH=50 LES=0 total=50
 INFO [09-23|15:53:40.343] Smartcard socket not found, disabling    err="stat /run/pcscd/pcscd.comm: no such file or directory"
 Your new account is locked with a password.
 Please give a password.
 Do not forget this password.